 There are several possible variants of cleaning a 3D aquarium background from algae, decaying organic material and fish waste.

-- Another way in case there are no live plants in the tank.
-It is possible to apply chemicals to control algae, for example “Algae destroyer” or “Algae blocker”.
+- Another way is in case there are no live plants in the tank.
+It is possible to apply chemicals to control algae, for example, “Algae destroyer” or “Algae blocker”.

 - The young suckermouth catfish Loricariidae can also help.
 They just won’t let the background overgrow or get dirty.